Participant Info

 - About Me

-Rebecca received her PhD in history from the College of William & Mary and presently works at the Supervisory Park Ranger for Interpretation and Education at Fredericksburg and Spotsylvania National Military Park.
-She earned her M.A. in U.S. and Public History from Villanova University in 2013 as well as a M.A. in U.S. History from William & Mary in 2017.
+Rebecca received her PhD in history from the College of William & Mary and presently works in the Interpretation, Education, and Volunteers Directorate, part of the Washington Support Office of the National Park Service.
+She has previously served as the Supervisory Park Ranger for Interpretation and Education at Fredericksburg and Spotsylvania National Military Park and as acting Chief of Interpretation at Maggie Walker National Historic Site and Richmond National Battlefield.
+She earned her M.A. in U.S. and Public History from Villanova University.
 Before returning to graduate school, Rebecca worked in education and interpretation for the National Park Service and as an adjunct professor of history.

 - Recent Publications